Wednesday, April 03, 2024

 Build the tension to the climax

 The root problem of starting with too-high stakes is that they can’t escalate, and escalating the stakes is what helps create tension and builds the story to the climax.
-Things need to keep getting worse, the problem must get bigger or more personal, and there should always be more to lose.

 You’ll typically find “fake stake” moments at the end of chapters.
 You know you need to end a chapter with a hook, and putting the protagonist in dire straits is usually a good idea.
 But if the level of what’s at stake is the same every chapter, it flattens the story.
 Sure, things go wrong, but it never gets worse.

 Look at how your chapters end.
-"She won't be able to get to the exit" and "She gets trapped in the room" are nearly the same problem and could indicate your stakes aren't escalating, even if things are still going wrong.
+"She won't be able to get to the exit" and "She gets trapped in the room" are the same problem and could indicate your stakes aren't escalating, even if things are still going wrong.

-The Stakes Are So High Readers Don’t Actually Care
+3. The Stakes Are So High Readers Don’t Actually Care

 stakes, make readers care, conflict, tension